Tawnygoody/Tarmachan/README.md

 The key features of the website were developed based on the user stories

 ### For any site user:
-- Home page, with dramatic imagery and to quickly help user's understand the purpose of the site.
+- Home page, with dramatic imagery and to quickly help users understand the purpose of the site.
-- Products Page, where users can view all the products, or products based on filtering criteria.
+- Products Page, where users can view all the products or products based on filtering criteria.
 - Product Detail Page, detailing information about the product.
-From here user's can read reviews from other customers and add products to their bags.
+From here users can read reviews from other customers and add products to their bags.
 - Shopping Bag page, where users can see what products have been added to their bag.
 - Checkout page, allowing users to purchase products.
 - Confirmation page, allowing users to see a confirmation of their order.
 - Blog Page, where users can look at all the blog posts that have been uploaded by the site owner.
 - Blog Detail Page, where users can find out more information about each blog post.
 - Contact Page, where users can contact the company with any queries.
-- Newsletter Subscriber, available on all pages where users can subscribe to the company newsletter.
+- Newsletter Subscribe form, available on all pages where users can subscribe to the company newsletter.
 - Sign Up Page, where users can register to become a registered user.
 - About Us Page, where users can find out more about the company.